-- At this stage, you should notice that the black area remained visible, and the white area is transparent.
+- At this stage, you should notice that the black area remains visible, and the white area is transparent.

-To fine tune the sections, you can use a white color brush tool and fill those sections which are part of your main subject but became transparent in the process.
+To fine-tune the sections, you can use a white colour brush tool and fill those sections which are part of your main subject but become transparent in the process.